hiiri/libft-test/README.md

 # libft-test
-Single main file to test 42 school's libft assignment.
+A main file to test 42 school's libft assignment.

 ## How to use:
 1. Clone to libft repository